AmziLS/AmziProlog/README.md

   - **Prolog Virtual Machine** -- Warren Abstrace Machine (WAM)
   - **Logic Server** -- a runtime library for compiled Prolog programs that execute on the Prolog-VM
   - **C API and foreign language bindings** -- to embed Logic Server into other languages (similar to SQL)
-    - allows asserting clauses (facts or rules) and querying the logic base
+    - allows asserting clauses (facts or rules) and querying logic bases
   - **Command line tools** -- to build, run, and "listen to" Prolog programs
   - **Eclipse plugin** -- for comfortable compiling, linking, and *debugging*